ashayh/dotfiles/README.md

 8. .swp files placed in ~/.vim/tmp
 9. `g{1,2}` to move between windows. `gx` to swap.
 10. Capital Q and W made lower case.
 Disable visual mode with cap Q.
+2. `F3` to search with FZF in current directory

 ##### Read more about plugin based shortcuts on each plugins website.
-Plugins managed in by VAM [vim addon manager](https://github.com/MarcWeber/vim-addon-manager.git).
-My favourite plugin based shortcuts:
+Plugins managed in by Plugged use :PlugInstall to install plugins My favourite plugin based shortcuts:

 1. `,t= ,t>` Tabularize on `= and >`